aaiant/Machine-Learning/black_friday_project/README.md

-# 🫀 Heart Disease Classification
+# 🛍️ Black Friday Sales Prediction

-> A binary classification project to predict the presence of heart disease from clinical indicators, using Logistic Regression, KNN, and Random Forest — with a final tuned model achieving **84% accuracy** and **0.91 AUC**.
+> A regression project to predict individual purchase amounts during Black Friday, using over 550,000 retail transactions and a tuned **Random Forest Regressor** — achieving an **R² of 0.75** on the test set.

 ---